giffordlabcvr/DIGS-for-EVEs/README.md

 ## Standardised Nomenclature for EVE loci

 In DIGS-for-EVEs we have applied a systematic approach to naming of non-retroviral EVEs, following a [previously developed](https://doi.org/10.1186/s12977-018-0442-1) convention.
-Each element is assigned a unique identifier (ID) constructed from a defined set of components, separated by hyphens:
+Each element is assigned a unique identifier (ID) constructed from three components, separated by hyphens:

 e.g. **EBLG-Carbovirus.2-Boreoeutheria**

-- The first component identifies the type of EVE, in relation to the virus family it derives from (see below for a glossary of EVE types).
+- **The first component** identifies the type of EVE, in relation to the virus family it derives from (see below for a glossary of EVE types).

-- The second component, a combination of two distinct subcomponents separated by a period, defines:
+- **The second component**, a combination of two distinct subcomponents separated by a period, defines:
   - (i) The name of the taxonomic group from which the EVE derives.
-  - (ii) A numeric ID that uniquely identifies the insertion within the given EVE category and taxonomic group.
+  - (ii) A numeric ID that uniquely identifies the insertion within the EVE category and taxonomic group to which it has been assigned.
 Orthologous copies in different species share the same number.

-- The third component of the ID specifies the set of host species in which the ortholog occurs.
+- **The third component** of the ID specifies the set of host species in which the ortholog occurs.
 For EVEs only known to occur in a single species, the Latin binomial species name is given.
 Where EVEs are shared across multiple species, we provide a taxonomic group name to capture that range of species.

 This systematic naming approach facilitates clear identification and comparison of EVEs across different species and contexts.